tomcioslav/cookie-cutter-data-science/README.md

     │   ├── __init__.py    <- Makes src a Python module
     │   │
     │   ├── config.py      <- A file with basic path configuration
+    │
+    ├── .devcontainer      <- Devcontainer configuration
+    │   ├── devcontainer.json
+    │   ├── docker-compose.yml
+    │   ├── Dockerfile
+    │
+    ├── Dockerfile         <- Clean Dockerfile for the project with just the dependencies ├── docker-compose.yml <- Docker compose file for the project
 ```